ndiego/block-visibility/readme.txt

 * [Easy Digital Downloads](https://blockvisibilitywp.com/knowledge-base/how-to-use-the-how-to-use-the-easy-digital-downloads-control/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme)
 * [WP Fusion](https://blockvisibilitywp.com/knowledge-base/how-to-use-the-wp-fusion-control/)

-**Compatibility**

-* Jetpack
-* CoBlocks
-* Redux Framework
-* Ultimate Add-ons for Gutenberg
-* Kadence Blocks
-* GenerateBlocks
-* Otter Blocks
-* Atomic Blocks
-* Gutentor
-* Stackable
-* Getwid
-* EditorsKit
-* Genesis Blocks

-Find an issue?
-Let us know in the plugin support forum, and we will investigate ASAP.
-Excellent compatibility with the greater WordPress block ecosystem is a top priority.

 === Stay Connected ===

 Stay up-to-date on Block Visibility using the links below.
 The plugin is also being developed transparently on GitHub, so give it a star and follow along! 😉